 Textbook requirements may vary from one teaching period to the next.

 Where calculators are permitted in examinations, it must be selected from an approved list, which can be accessed from the Further Information link below.

 This subject provides a comprehensive study and analysis of superannuation and retirement planning in Australia.
 The superannuation industry and the regularity environment in which superannuation funds operate will be examined, along with issues of consumer protection.
 Further, important legislation, taxation of superannuation funds, contributions and benefits, and self-managed super funds are also examined comprehensively.
 Weekly topics will also include a study and analysis of retirement income planning, including an evaluation of the possible need for, and availability of, income safety nets.

-Essay and Calculations: 5,500 words; 40%; LOs 1-4, 6 Final Examination: 60%; LOs 1-6.
-Students must obtain 50% in the exam (and at least 50% overall) to receive a pass or better in the unit.
-UNE manages supervised exams associated with your UNE subjects.
+Essay and Calculations: 5500 words.
+Relates to Learning Outcomes 1, 2, 3, 4, 6 Final Examination: 2 hrs mins.
+Students must obtain 50% in the exam (and at least 50% overall) to receive a pass or better in the subject.
+Relates to Learning Outcomes 1, 2, 3, 4, 5, 6 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 Check the learning management system (LMS) of your university for textbook details.